mjdrushton/atsim-potentials/docs/user_guide/combining_potentials.rst

 There are a few features here that are worth noting:

-* The four distinct regions are defined a multi-range potentials.
+* The four distinct regions are defined as multi-range potentials.
 * The third and fifth order polynomials are both defined using the :ref:`as.polynomial <potform-polynomial>` form:

     - The order of the polynomial is implicitly defined by the number of parameters.